bootchk/BQ25570PowerSupply/readme.md

 The BQ is programmed with the MSP430 in mind.
 Since the MCU is on the LDO output rail (VReg), and the LDO has a voltage drop Vdo of about 0.1V at 1mA, the voltages programmed for the BQ V_BAT_OK are 0.1V higher than the voltages the MCU sees.

+(The MSP430 in LPM4.5 sleep is essentially powered off and reset, but GPIO pins are monitored for interrupts that wake.
+Waking from LPM4.5 is mostly the same as a power on reset, except a flag tells you it is from sleep.
+The MSP430FR family has FRAM to maintain SW state, so a reset from sleep can easily recover state.)

 ### Boot voltage